-The radial component HVSRs of all tremor occurrences between 2001 and 2016 exhibit very similar shapes (monthly averaged RVSRs are provided in the supplement S03).
+- The radial component HVSRs of all tremor occurrences between 2001 and 2016 exhibit very similar shapes (monthly averaged RVSRs are provided in the supplement S03).
 However, there is a slight, but significant (p < 0.01 for equal mean hypothesis in Welch's T-test) seasonal variation in the amplitudes between 4.0 and 5.8 Hz (Fig. 6b).
 The amplitudes are higher during the summer months between June and September.
-We quantify the RVSR variability by computing the RMS difference

-10 between 4.5 and 5.5 Hz with respect to the average RVSR of tremor records in February 2016 (Fig. 6c) which reveals a clear seasonality in all years.
+We quantify the RVSR variability by computing the RMS difference between 4.5 and 5.5 Hz with respect to the average RVSR of tremor records in February 2016 (Fig. 6c) which reveals a clear - 10 seasonality in all years.
 As soon as air and ground temperatures increase above zero degrees, RMS values increase rapidly, before dropping again in autumn when temperatures approach negative degrees.
+Note that the maximum RMS amplitudes differ between the time period before and after 2010 most likely due to an instrument upgrade at KBS.